How to Optimize Your Website for SEO Purposes

 It is time to install a niche-related WordPress theme, which will make your website look professional.
 There are three possible options.

 a) Use a free WordPress theme.
-Choose “Appearance” -> “Themes” -> “Add New Theme”, and you will see a huge list of free themes.
+Choose “Appearance” -> “Themes” -> “Add New Theme,” and you will see a huge list of free themes.

 add a wordpress theme

-Still, you shouldn’t use free themes for projects you care about.
-You want to use a theme that won’t be discontinued in a year, and comes with tech support.
+Use the search box in the upper right corner to find themes created for a specific industry.
+However, you shouldn’t use free themes for projects you care about.
+You want to use a theme that won’t be discontinued in a year and comes with tech support.

 b) A much better option is to purchase a WordPress theme.
 Websites like Theme Forest offer tens of thousands of high-quality themes, and their prices range from $30 to $60.
+Most of these themes include detailed manuals and tutorials, and you can ask their developers any questions that you may have in case you get stuck.

 c) The best solution is to work with a web designer and get a custom, high-quality WordPress theme that matches all your expectations.

-No matter what theme you use, don’t necessarily go for one that claims to be “SEO optimized”.
+No matter what theme you use, don’t necessarily go for one that claims to be “SEO optimized.”
 Very few people understand the inner aspects of search engine optimization, and some SEO plugins do a much better job.

 8. Use the best free SEO plugins for WordPress